Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/ai-risks-responsibilities.md

 })
 ```

+*Note*, creating test code is another area where AI can assist you very efficiently,
+but you must still verify the tests themselves and check if they cover all relevant cases.

 ### 3. Security Awareness

 You must:

 - Review all AI-generated code for security vulnerabilities
 - Never include sensitive data in prompts to AI tools
-- Understand that code sent to cloud-based AI may be logged
+- Understand that code sent to cloud-based AI may be logged or used for subsequent training and answering
 - Follow security best practices even when AI suggests otherwise

 ::::::::::::::::::::::::::::::::::::: callout